-- 5 community schools funded with distance learning systems. - 1500 students supported. - 50 teachers trained and accredited in e-learning. - Improved literacy rate or community. - 5 WASH facilities constructed and renovated with access to clean drinking water. - Eye checks conducted for 675 children with 39 referrals to other health
+- Improved literacy rate of community. - 5 WASH facilities constructed and renovated with access to clean drinking water. - Eye checks conducted for 675 children with 39 referrals to other health services.

 Cambodia's education system lacks adequate schooling facilities, poor governance, and a general sparsity with regards to resources and well-trained staff.
 Add to that the negative economic impact of COVID-19, and the fact that almost 50% of all primary and lower secondary schools have minimal access to clean water, with approximately 20% of schools having no toilets.
 These factors result in low enrolment levels, high drop-out rates, absenteeism in particularly from girls, the disabled, and minorities.